Sulayman Pasha Mosque: Interior

-The mosque is in the T-form variant, which is a distinct Ottoman design.
+The mosque is a T-form variant, which is a distinct Ottoman design.
 The mosque consists of two sections, and covered with a dome in the center surrounded by semi-domes decorated with colored inscriptions.
 It is a prominent Ottoman architectural design.
 The domes of the mosque are all covered with green qashani geographic patterns.
 The central dome rests on spherical pendentives and includes vegetal decoration.

 The mosque consists of two sections.
 The entrance of the mosque leads directly to into the first half of the mosque: the prayer hall.
 This hall is flanked by three-semi domes, which open to a central courtyard.
 On the first section, the decorations are interspersed with various writings, and marble walls covering the bottom ends with a strip of Kufi line and flowered Qur'anic verses.
 At the middle of the eastern wall, there exists mihrab and a marble platform.
 Specifically in this area, there are two iwans: on the first iwan, there are decorations interspersed with various writings that also include Qur'anic verses.

 One of the Qur'anic verses being a handsome inscription encircles the dome, a prominent and elevated place for the written word, the basis of the Universal Law of Islam, (Quran 3:189-194):

 "To God belongs the Kingdom of the heavens and of the earth; and God is powerful over everything.

 Surely in the creation of the heavens and earth and in the alternation of night and day there are signs for men possessed of minds who remember God;

 Standing and sitting on their sides, And reflect upon the creation of the heavens and the earth:

 'Our Lord, Thou has not created this for vanity, Glory be to Thee!

 Guard us against the chastisement of the Fire.